-The human male and female reproductive cycles are controlled by the interaction of hormones from the hypothalamus and anterior pituitary with hormones from reproductive tissues and organs.
-In both sexes, the hypothalamus monitors and causes the release of hormones from the anterior pituitary gland.
+The human reproductive cycles are controlled by the interaction of hormones from the hypothalamus and anterior pituitary with hormones from reproductive tissues and organs.
+The hypothalamus monitors and causes the release of hormones from the anterior pituitary gland.
 When the reproductive hormone is required, the hypothalamus sends a gonadotropin-releasing hormone (GnRH) to the anterior pituitary.
 This causes the release of follicle stimulating hormone (FSH) and luteinizing hormone (LH) from the anterior pituitary into the blood.
 Although these hormones are named after their functions in female reproduction, they are produced in both sexes and play important roles in controlling reproduction.
 Other hormones have specific functions in the male and female reproductive systems.

 At the onset of puberty, the hypothalamus causes the release of FSH and LH into the male system for the first time.
 FSH enters the testes and stimulates the Sertoli cells located in the walls of the seminiferous tubules to begin promoting spermatogenesis (Figure 18.16).
 LH also enters the testes and stimulates the interstitial cells of Leydig, located in between the walls of the seminiferous tubules, to make and release testosterone into the testes and the blood.

 Testosterone stimulates spermatogenesis.
-This hormone is also responsible for the secondary sexual characteristics that develop in the male during adolescence.
-The secondary sex characteristics in males include a deepening of the voice, the growth of facial, axillary, and pubic hair, an increase in muscle bulk, and the beginnings of the sex drive.
+During adolescence, this hormone is also responsible for a deepening of the voice, the growth of facial, axillary, and pubic hair, an increase in muscle bulk, and the beginnings of the sex drive.